czzarr/czzarr.github.com/source/_posts/2012-04-20-twitter-shatters-barriers-to-eexperts.markdown

 text.
 People expect direct questions and answers and wouldn't have it any other way.

-This magicly enables you to talk to some people you would never have sent an email to.
+This magically enables you to talk to some people you would never have sent an email to.
 And busy people that don't know you at all, that might be thought leaders or experts whereas you are a nobody, will answer you if you ask an interesting question.
 Because the constraint also works for